ethan-nelson/pygoes/README.md

 Pyxrad
 ======

-This repository contains scripts useful for querying and obtaining data from the Amazon Web Services GOES archive.
+This repository contains scripts useful for querying and obtaining data from the Amazon Web Services GOES 16/17 archives.
+For general information on these satellites, visit https://www.goes-r.gov/.

 The `example()` script contains an example sequence to use all of the functions.